mvjkel1/nodejs_discordbot/README.md

 # nodejs_discordbot
-Simple discord bot for personal usage.
+Discord bot for personal usage and learning purposes.